Ronny Rieken

-Ronny Rieken (born 12 February 1968) is a German child murderer.
+Ronny Rieken (born 12 February 1968) is a convicted German child murderer.
 In 1996 and 1998, he killed two girls in the area surrounding Cloppenburg, northern Germany.
 Rieken was the first German criminal to be caught as a result of mass DNA screening.
 In 1998, he was sentenced to life imprisonment, which he is serving at Justizvollzugsanstalt Celle.

 Murders

 On 11 June 1996, Rieken abducted 13-year-old Ulrike Everts from Jeddeloh II as she drove with her pony carriage at the Dortmunder Moorweg in Wardenburg.
 He abused her in a canal near Kampe, near a meat-processing factory where he had abused an 11-year-old five months earlier.
 Afterwards, he returned her garments to her one by one to put on, then strangled her with a diaper cloth and dumped her body 40 kilometres away in the Ipweger Moor.
 Her remains were found in July 1998.

 On 16 March 1998, shortly after 5 PM, Rieken saw 11-year-old Christina Nytsch from Saterland, Cloppenburg, a few hundred yards from her parents' house, dragged her off her bicycle and drove her towards the Kampe canal, where he had raped and beaten Everts.
 When she refused to undress, he beat her and drove her to a forest near Lorup.
 There he forced her to undress before strangling her with a cable and stabbing the body several times with a knife.
 Six days later, hunters found Nytsch's body 20 kilometres from her home, barely covered up with branches and covered in hematomas.
 She had been raped a total of six times.

 In the largest manhunt in German criminal history, 1,500 square kilometres were searched with the help of thousands of volunteers.
 The Bundeswehr had also supported the search, surveying with thermographic cameras from the air.
 Traces of Rieken's semen which were found on Nytsch's body linked him to the 1996 abuse of a 9-year-old.
 During Easter of 1998, as a result of a mass DNA screening, Rieken was arrested and convicted.
 Rieken agreed to the saliva test because his brother-in-law had suggested he should go.
 He was the first murderer in Germany to agree to a saliva test and be convicted, contributing significantly to the public and legal acceptance of this method.
 As early as April 1998, while the search for Rieken was still underway, the DNA analysis files, a composite application by the State Criminal Police Offices and the Federal Criminal Police Office, commenced operations.